notunderground/starter-kit/README.md

 * http://readysteadycode.com/guides

 #### Resources
-write ruby in your browser
+Write Ruby programs in your browser.
 * https://repl.it/

 ## Tools